Temporal Representation Learning on Monocular Videos for 3D Human Pose Estimation: Introduction

 \section{Introduction}

-While supervised body pose estimation is rapidly becoming a mature field, the bottleneck remains the availability of sufficiently large training datasets, which cannot be guaranteed for many kinds of human motions.
-An effective way to address this is to leverage unsupervised data to learn a low-dimensional representation of poses.
+While supervised body pose estimation is rapidly becoming a mature field, the bottleneck remains the availability of sufficiently large training datasets containing in-the-wild images or depicting all kinds of human motions.
+While some datasets \cite{Ionescu14a, Mehta17a} provide relatively large-scale annotations in controlled environments, the set of motions is limited and does not capture the vast diversity of possible human poses, such as the ones observed in athletics or diving.
+An effective way to address this is to leverage unsupervised data to learn a low-dimensional representation of pose-related features.
 Then, it only takes very little annotated data to train a regressor to predict 3D poses from this representation.
 Key to the success is a good unsupervised learning objective, for which many existing techniques exploit the availability of multi-view footage~\cite{Pavlakos17,Tung17b,Zhou17a,Rhodin18a,Rhodin19a}.
-However, recording with multiple synchronized cameras increases complexity.
+However, capturing data with multiple cameras increases complexity because it requires synchronizing the cameras and calibrating them to obtain the camera parameters that several of these models~\cite{Pavlakos17, Zhou17a, Rhodin18a,Rhodin19a} require during training.

-In this paper, we introduce an alternative unsupervised representation learning strategy for human pose estimation using videos acquired by a {\it single} RGB camera.
-To this end, we build on the idea of contrastive self-supervised (CSS) learning~\cite{Oord18,Hyvarinen16, Chen20}.
+In this paper, we introduce an alternative unsupervised representation learning strategy using videos acquired by a {\it single} RGB camera.
+To this end, we build on the idea of contrastive self-supervised (CSS) learning~\cite{Oord18,Hyvarinen16,Chen20a}.
 For any given sample, CSS aims to maximize the similarity to a positive sample and the dissimilarity to a negative one.
-In our context, one way to do so is to treat a video frame close to the one of interest as positive, and a temporally-distant one as negative~\cite{Anand19, Sermanet18}.
+In our context, one way to do so is to treat a video frame close to the one of interest as positive, and a temporally-distant one as negative~\cite{Anand19,Sermanet18}.
 Unfortunately, this simple strategy is insufficient because it does not account for the fact that, when someone moves, some features, such as garment appearance, remain constant over time, even as the person's pose changes.
 As a result, contrastive learning should be applied only to the features changing across time and not to all features.

-To overcome this, we learn a representation that explicitly separates each latent vector into a {\it time-variant} component and a {\it time-invariant} one.
-We then exploit CSS learning to capture the fact that the time-variant component evolves smoothly.
-Hence, the time-variant components of two poses that are close in time should, in general, be more similar than those of poses that are temporally distant, independently of the fact that the time-invariant components should remain stable.
-Fig.~\ref{fig:arch} summarizes our approach.
+To overcome this, we learn a representation that explicitly separates each latent vector into a {\it time-variant} component and a {\it time-invariant} one and apply the contrastive loss only to the {\it time-variant} component.